cybertheory/UpSkill/wiki/chess/center_capture.md

 ## What is it?

-The center 4 squares of the chess board present the most possible moves for any piece, these oppurtunities decrease traveling outwards.
+The center 4 squares of the chess board present the most possible moves for any piece, these oppurtunities decrease as you travel towards edges.

 ![](https://imgur.com/a/38WhaBP)